Palm trees are also called as Arecaceae.

-SOIL: It requires an organic well-draining soil.
-It is better to plant the sago slightly above the soil level to avoid collection of water.
+SOIL: It requires organic well-draining soil.
+It is better to plant the sago slightly above the soil level to avoid the collection of water.

 WATER: It requires less water but high humidity.
 Keep misting or keep a water pebble tray for creating good humidity.
 Overwatering can cause the root to rot.
 Water only when the topsoil begins to dry.
 Waterless in winters.